 Optional: Add application-level monitoring

-- Complete visibility from producers → brokers → consumers
+Monitor producer and consumer applications for complete visibility from producers → brokers → consumers.

-Quick setup: Use the OpenTelemetry Java Agent for zero-code Kafka instrumentation.
-For advanced configuration, see the Kafka instrumentation documentation.
+Setup: Use the OpenTelemetry Java agent for zero-code Kafka instrumentation.

 Next steps